javascript-tutorial/en.javascript.info/1-js/02-first-steps/11-logical-operators/article.md

 In other words, AND returns the first falsy value or the last value if none were found.

 The rules above are similar to OR.
-The difference is that AND returns the first *falsy* value while OR returns the first *truthy* one.
+The difference is that AND returns the first *falsy* value while OR returns the last *truthy* one.

 Examples: